mooivanver88/codex-1up/README.md

 - DEFAULT (recommended): Balanced prompts and sandbox; network enabled in workspace
 - YOLO: Full access, never asks — includes explicit warnings and double‑confirm
 - NO CHANGES: Do not create or modify `~/.codex/config.toml`

+For all available options and advanced usage, see the [Codex config reference](https://github.com/openai/codex/blob/main/docs/config.md).

 ### After installing